March 26, 2019

 Finally, one of the best ways to get stronger erections and enjoy better sexual performance is to live an active, healthy life.

 Numerous studies show an improvement in sexual performance among men who exercise and maintain a healthy lifestyle compared to those who live a sedentary, inactive life.

 In one 2013 study, men who lifted weights and did interval training on an ergometer achieved a statistically significant increase in erection quality after six months.
 Other studies show a rise in perception of sexual performance in men who exercise, increasing sexual self confidence.

 Simply put, exercising regularly won’t just improve your general health and quality of life; it might also improve your sexual performance, confidence and erection quality.

-If you want to be connected with a doctor to see if ED medication is right for you, you can try hims and get your first month for just $5.
+If you want to be connected with a doctor to see if ED medication is right for you, you can try hims and get your doctors visit free.